-On the day of the test, students come to the Groves Accommodations Lab (Lindell 216) instead of going to the classroom (unless the instructor indicates that the student needs to attend part of the class period).
+- On the day of the test, students come to the Groves Accommodations Lab (Lindell 216) instead of going to the classroom (unless the instructor indicates that the student needs to attend part of the class period).

-- Students leave books, notes, book bags, phones, and purses outside of the testing rooms unless the instructor indicates on the Proctor Request form that the student may use certain items during the test.
+- Students leave books, notes, book bags, phones, and purses outside of the testing rooms unless the instructor indicates on the Testing Contract that the student may use certain items during the test.
 Proctors check on the students periodically during testing.

-If necessary, students may ask the instructor’s permission to schedule a test earlier or later in the day in order to allow time to finish the test without conflicting with another class.
+- If necessary, students may ask the instructor’s permission to schedule a test earlier or later in the day in order to allow time to finish the test without conflicting with another class.